Kmeakin/walrus-report/src/20-reference.md

 ```

 #### Nominal typing
-Structs are also named and therefore *nominally-typed*: two structs declared with
+The other difference from tuples is that structs are also named and therefore
+*nominally-typed*: two structs declared with different names have different
-different names have different types, even if they have exactly the same contents.
+types, even if they have exactly the same contents.
+Nominal typing of structs
-Nominal typing of structs allows the contents of an aggregate data type to be
+allows the contents of an aggregate data type to be separated from the intended
-separated from the intended meaning of the type.
-For example, a coordinate in 3D
+meaning of the type.
+For example, a coordinate in 3D space, and a date in
-space, and a date in day-month-year format can both be represented as a `(Int,
+day-month-year format can both be represented as a `(Int, Int, Int)` 3-tuple,
-Int, Int)` 3-tuple, but this would create an opportunity for two types with
+but this would create an opportunity for two types with different meanings to
-different meanings to get confused:
+get confused:
 ```rust
 fn print_event(date: (Int, Int, Int), position: (Int, Int, Int), description: String) {
     let (day, month, year) = date;